"A semicolon is used when an author could've chosen to end their sentence, but chose not to. The author is you and the sentence is your life."

 - 3. I find that I can often miss what the other person is saying; not on an emotional or subtext level but I often find it difficult to simply pay attention

 The semicolon is a confusing punctuation mark.
 It is most commonly used to join two short complete sentences when it seems like a good idea.
 It indicates more than a comma, but less than a period.
-In the examples above, a semicolon helps a reader navigate a sentence with several periods.
+In the examples above, a semicolon helps a reader navigate a sentence with that already has several commas.
 There are other uses, including now as a symbol of hope and support for people with mental illnesses